tomster12/coding/index.markdown

   <h1>Overview</h1><br />
-  <p>This website acts as a frontend for the accessible projects contained within the Coding repository, with links to notable / working projects as well as directories to all other projects.
-Some of the code in here is very old - this is just intended to be an archive.</p>
+  <p>This website acts as a frontend to list and show the projects in the Coding sandbox repository, with links to notable / working projects as well as directories to all other projects.
+Some of the code and projects in here are old and this site is intended as an archive.</p>
   <br />

   <hr /><h1>Notable Projects</h1><br />